sushiroll4093/clone/Quick-Start.md

 ./script/docker_dev_setup.sh
 ```

-The script will walk you through the process of setting up a Canvas development environment in .
-If you would prefer to install Canvas locally without docker, read on.

 ## Manual Setup

 This tutorial is targeting POSIX-based systems like macOS and Linux.
 This tutorial was written and tested using Ubuntu's latest LTS 18.04.1, macOS 10.14 Mojave, and Debian 9.5 Stretch.
 If you have a different system, consider setting up a server or virtual machine running the latest [Ubuntu LTS](http://www.ubuntu.com/).
 We'll assume you've either done so or are familiar with these working parts enough to do translations yourself.